mesutkoc/movielike/README.md

 First run json-server, then run project.
 This application uses 2 ports.
 One of them is runnig on PORT=3001.
-If you are not use mac OS, please go package.json file and delete "PORT=3001" from start script.
+If you are not using mac OS, please go package.json file and delete "PORT=3001" from start script.

 It should be `"start": "react-scripts start"`